-Primary Payer Chart A. When either you - or your covered spouse - are age 65 Then the primary payer is or over and Original Medicare This Plan 1) Are an active employee with the Federal government (including when you or a family member are eligible for Medicare solely because of a disability), √ 2) Are an annuitant, ✓ 3) Are a reemployed annuitant with the Federal government whena) The position is excluded from FEHB, or / b) The position is not excluded from FEHB √ 4) Are a Federal judge who retired under title 28, U.S.C., or a Tax Court judge who retired under Section 7447 of title 26, U.S.C. (or if your covered spouse is this type of judge), 1 5) Are enrolled in Part B only, regardless of your employment status, (for Part B services) (for other services) 6) Are a former Federal employee receiving Workers' Compensation and the Office of Workers' Compensation Programs has determined that you are unable to return to duty, (except for claims related to Workers' Compensation.)
-B. When you - or a covered family member - have Medicare based on end stage renal disease (ESRD) and 1) Are within the first 30 months of eligibility to receive Part A benefits solely because of ESRD, / 2) Have completed the 30-month ESRD coordination period and are still eligible for Medicare due to ESRD, ✓ 3) Become eligible for Medicare due to ESRD after Medicare became primary for you under another provision, 1 C. When you or a covered family member have FEHB and Are eligible for Medicare based on disability, and a) Are an annuitant, or ✓ b) Are an active employee ✓
+Primary Payer Chart Then the primary y payer is When either you - or your covered spouse - are age 65 or over and Original Medicare This Plan 1) Are an active employee with the Federal government (including when you or a family member are eligible for Medicare solely because of a disability), 1 2) Are an annuitant, ✓ 3) Are a reemployed annuitant with the Federal government whena) The position is excluded from FEHB, orb) The position is not excluded from FEHB , ✓ (Ask your employing office which of these applies to you).
+4) Are a Federal judge who retired under title 28, U.S.C., or a Tax Court judge who retired under Section 7447 of title 26, U.S.C. (or if your covered spouse is this type of judge), ✓ 5) Are enrolled in Part B only, regardless of your employment status, ✓ (for Part B services) ✓ (for other services) 6) Are a former Federal employee receiving Workers' Compensation and the Office of Workers' Compensation Programs has determined that you are unable to return to duty, ✓ (except for claims related to Workers' Compensation.)
+B. When you - or a covered family member - have Medicare based on end stage renal disease (ESRD) and 1) Are within the first 30 months of eligibility to receive Part A benefits solely because of ESRD 1 2) Have completed the 30-month ESRD coordination period and are still eligible for Medicare due to ESRD, 1 3) Become eligible for Medicare due to ESRD after Medicare became primary for you under another provision, ✓ C. When you or a covered family member have FEHB and 1) Are eligible for Medicare based on disability, and a) Are an annuitant, or 1 b) Are an active employee ✓ c) Are a former spouse of an annuitant 1 d) Are a former spouse of an active employee 1